All Episodes

 I don't think that would see the light of day.

-Well, I know I know we had a tr we.
+Well, I know we had it.

 We did.